WilliamMurray-research/Bash_Tools/FanManagement/README.md

 ## License

-This project is open-source and available under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is open-source and available under the MIT Licence.